pmorie/kubernetes/docs/design/secrets.md

 implementations could store the `TypeMeta` and `ObjectMeta` fields in etcd and store the secret data in another data store entirely, or store the whole object in another data store.

+#### Other validations related to secrets

+Initially there will be no validations for the number of secrets a pod references, or the number of secrets that can be associated with a service account.
+These may be added in the future as the finer points of secrets and resource allocation are fleshed out.

 ### Secret Volume Source

 A new `SecretSource` type of volume source will be added to the ```VolumeSource``` struct in the